DiamondLightSource/blueapi/docs/developer/explanations/lifecycle.rst

 .. note::

     This is for illustrative purposes only, this code is not actually generated, but an object resembling this class is constructed in memory.
-    The context knows that the use of the Component type as a default argument means that an object of the type should be available from its registry of devices when the plan is run.
-    `Component`s are otherwise used as fields of Device types, and as descriptor classes use their __get__ dunder method to return an instantiated child component on access rather than themselves.
-The type should therefore be safe to use as a marker interface while allowing mypy linting of plans modules, and allowing plan modules to have no dependency on Blueapi specific code.
+    The default arguments will be validated by the context to inject the "det" device when the plan is run.
+The existence of the "det" default device is not checked until this time.

 The model is also stored in the context.